-Each hospital's uncompensated care costs must be recomputed based on the as-filed cost report for the actual service period.
-The hospital cost report is filed with the Medicare contractor five months after the close of the cost reporting period.
+(Note that the above cost report references are based on the CMS-2552-96 and CMS 2552-10.
+For later versions of the CMS-2552, the equivalent worksheets and columns should be identified.)
+Interim Reconciliation contractor five months after the close of the cost reporting period.
 SNCP uncompensated care payments made to the hospital for a DY cannot exceed the recomputed uncompensated care cost limit.
 If, at the end of the interim reconciliation process, it is determined that expenditures claimed exceeded the individual hospital's uncompensated care cost limit, the overpayment will be recouped, and the federal share will be properly credited to the federal government.